jina-ai/langchain-serve/README.md

 ### Playground 🕹️🎮🌐

-You can try out Langchain Agents on our Playground URL.
+You can try out Langchain Agents on our **[Playground URL](https://langchain.wolf.jina.ai/playground/)**.
 The streamlit playground is hosted on Jina AI Cloud and allows you to interact with the agent which accepts the following inputs:

 - **[Agent Types](https://python.langchain.com/en/latest/modules/agents/agents.html):** Choose from different agent types that Langchain supports.